U.S. Tax Preparation Worldwide James Maertin CPA

 U.S. Citizens and Resident Aliens Abroad

-To get started, please fill out a tax questionnaire.
+To get started, please complete the tax questionnaire.

-Your U.S. tax can generally be reduced or eliminated by the:
+Your U.S. tax liability may be reduced or eliminated through:

-The foreign earned income exclusion may be available if your tax home was in a foreign country, you have foreign earned income, and you meet either the:
+You may qualify for the FEIE if your tax home is in a foreign country, you have foreign earned income, and you meet either the bona fide residence test or the physical presence test.

 Tax Treaties